matteocarpi/Julia-Vandehof/_workshop/yoga-play-ground.md

   Ghwyne und Julia öffnen einen Raum, in dem Yoga und Physisches Theater aufeinandertreffen und sich gegenseitig ergänzen und mit viel Leichtigkeit und Tiefe beflügeln.

   Workshops für Kinder und Erwachsene

+  ***

+  Funky yoga workshops with lots of movement(s-freedom), playful exploration and good breathing.
+The creative cells are made to fly while keeping the feet well rooted to the ground.

+  Ghwyne and Julia open a space where yoga and physical theater meet and complement each other, inspiring lightness and depth.

+  Workshops for children and adults
 gallery: []
 youtube_link: ''
 press: false